Satisfactory Academic Progress

 |Doctor of Education||0 or higher||67%||3.25|

 Students who fail to meet SAP criteria will be placed on financial aid warning for one academic term/semester and a hold will be placed on the student's record, which will prevent them from course registration for all future term/semesters.
 Students remain eligible for financial aid during the warning term/semester.
 If SAP criteria are not satisfied at the end of the warning term/semester, the student will be ineligible for financial aid.
-Students on warning must meet with an academic counselor to clear the hold prior to course registration, and/or to pursue an appeal.
-Students on warning must submit their appeal and supporting documentation before the eighth week of the warning term/semester.
+Students on warning must meet with an academic counselor/adviser to clear the hold prior to course registration, and/or to pursue an appeal.
+Students on warning must submit their appeal and supporting documentation no later than the 11th week of the warning term/semester.

 Ineligible for Financial Aid Period

 Students who fail to meet SAP criteria after the warning period are ineligible for financial aid.
 If the student does not have an approved appeal, the student is no longer eligible for financial aid.
 Students may continue to take courses without financial aid to re-establish SAP standards; however, a payment plan must be established for the tuition and applicable fees associated with the course(s).
 Once a student is meeting JWU’s minimum SAP standards, the student may regain financial aid eligibility.
-Students who are interested in reestablishing aid eligibility should meet with an academic counselor to determine what they would need to do to meet JWU's minimum SAP standards.
+Students who are interested in reestablishing aid eligibility should meet with an academic counselor/adviser to determine what they would need to do to meet JWU's minimum SAP standards.

 Appeal Process/Probationary Period